 The block of approximately 100 lots that make up the majority of the Lakeshore Nodes of Johnson Road and Green's Line were created prior to the modern plan of subdivision process; as such, controls that insured orderly development with adequate provisions for septic and drainage were not clearly considered.
 Current planning processes no longer allow for this type of lot creation.
-The Special Provision (37.4) currently encumbering the subject lands was put in place to prohibit development in the early 1980s, recognizing the lack of a comprehensive plan for the lots created.
+The Special Provision (37.4) currently encumbering the subject lands was put in place to prohibit development in the early 1980s, recognizing the lack of a comprehensive plan for the lots created specifically the lot size, lack of comprehensive grading and stormwater conveyance.
 The County's desire was that a comprehensive plan of subdivision would be developed for the vacant lots, but no such plan came forward.
-Around 1998, the southern most lots (closest to the Lake) in this block of lots began receiving development permissions, and the lots brought forward in this application represent the logical progression.
+Around 1998, the southernmost lots (closest to the Lake) in this block of lots began receiving development permissions, and the lots brought forward in this application represent the logical progression.
 Prior to receiving permission for development, the applicants are provided with an opportunity, on a site by site basis, to address those outstanding issues that were associated with the initial lot creation (largely grading/drainage and septic).
 In addition to permission to develop via the subject zoning amendment, the applicants are also seeking permission for year-round residency.
-Approximately 70 lots remain vacant with most of these being on private roads thus not suitable to year-round residency.
+Approximately 70 lots remain vacant with most of these being on private roads thus not suitable to yearround residency.

 The application received is to consider an amendment to the Town of Dunnville Zoning By-law 1-DU 80 to re-zone lands from "Agriculture" to "Seasonal Residential" and create a Special Provision to permit year-round residency on the subject lands.
 The subject lands are made up of four lots that are currently vacant and are zoned "Agriculture" with a special provision (37.4) which prohibits a one family dwelling house until certain technical studies (e.g. lot grading) are completed, as described in the paragraph above.
 The applicant would like to amend the zoning of the subject lands in order to construct four dwellings on the four separate lots with permission for residency on a full time year-round basis.
-Council has recently reviewed and approved similar applications within this special provision area in November of 2017 and February of 2018.
+Council has recently reviewed and approved similar applications within this special provision area in November of 2017, February of 2018 and June of 2019.

 The subject lands are located on the south side of Lighthouse Drive, east of Johnson Road (Attachment 1) and are generally surrounded by agriculture (north and west) and seasonal residences (south)-a few of which have already been granted special provisions to permit year-round residency.
-The subject lands are currently vacant and are described as Part Lot 19 DEP, Concession 5 SDR, Geographic Township of Dunn, Lighthouse Drive.
+The subject lands are currently vacant and are described as Concession 5 SDR, Part Lot 19 DEP, Geographic Township of Dunn (now in Haldimand County), Lighthouse Drive.